KonklaveTtv/VenueSender/README.md

 ### Prerequisites

-VenueSender has multiple Makefiles to build statically with GCC, Clang, ICPC or the MinGW-w64 compiler.
+VenueSender has multiple Makefiles to build statically with GCC, Clang, ICX or the MinGW-w64 compiler.
 There is also a Makefile.dynamic to build a dynamically linked version using GCC.

 After install dependencies and you are ready to build invoke: